 Rating & Content Info

 Why is King Kong rated PG-13?
-King Kong is rated PG-13 for frightening adventure violence and some disturbing images
+King Kong is rated PG-13 by the MPAA for frightening adventure violence and some disturbing images

 Set in the 1930’s, the story portrays smoking as a common habit of many of the sailors.
 A good stiff drink helps Carl subdue his nerves during the adventure.
 Dancing girls are shown performing in cleavage bearing outfits.
 Violent portrayals include the impaling of one man and the beheading of another by natives (some of whom are scantily dressed).
 Huge creatures attack the voyagers, eating some of them, crushing several and tossing others to their deaths.
 On the island, the group discovers a deserted village where human skeletons are hung from high poles.
 Later they come upon rows of skulls and piles of bones.
 Once in New York, King Kong rampages through the city, tossing cars, demolishing buildings and snatching planes from the sky while pilots repeatedly fire upon him.

 More parents' guide for King Kong after the break...

 Carl Denham is determined to make his movie.
 What positives result from that determination?
 What are the detrimental outcomes of his resolve?
 How does he prod on the other members of his filming crew?
 Do you believe his remarks about honoring the dead and their families?